-In Fig. 1, we present results for a network of 1000 peers where each one has storage space for 10 items, out of a total of R = 100 different items.
-The replication strategies employed are owner, path, and PtP replication.
-For PtP, we experimented
+In Fig. 1, we present results for a random network of 1000 peers, each with 4 neighbors on average.
+A peer has storage space for 10 items, out of a total of R=100 different items.
+The replication strategies employed are owner, path and PtP replication.
+For PtP we experimented with all the algorithms presented above and with different parameters.
+In Fig. 1, we show the results for two of them, one with 5 random walkers and TTL = 10 and one with teeming, TTL = 5 and a decay parameter of c=0.4.
+The other algorithms exhibited the same behavior, and were omitted for clarity.
 The plot shows the normalized number of replicas $(r_i/R)$ for each of the items.
 To make the square-root trend clearer, for this particular plot, we have assumed query rates proportional to the id of the item, so the x-axis could also be named 'query rate'.
 The plot includes the optimal square-root distribution (SR), drawn with a thick line.
 We have also experimented with other query rates, including Zipf-like ones, and the results were identical.